The La.M.P. Studio

 The LaMP studio is now a hybrid facility with 32-channel digital recording through an analogue Soundcraft DC2000 desk with flying faders.
 Tracks are recorded through two Focusrite ISA428s or valve Ferrograph pre-amps, which give a glowing sound.

 Special software for making 'spectral' sound transformations is still in its infancy.
 I like to give time to incorporate sound morphing into music scores.
-This can blur the boundaries between real and electronic instruments; chords and timbral sound identity in hair-raising ways.
-It's pleasantly disorientating but helps to integrate music with sound.
+This can blur the boundaries between real and electronic instruments; chords and sound identity in hair-raising ways.
+It's pleasantly disorientating but helps to integrate music with effects.

 My best friend in the studio is a small 1930s' Gaveau upright piano, which has a character of its own.
 It was going to be chucked on a junk heap, but is being restored.

-Having vintage studio kit is fun, but a responsibility to maintain.
+Having vintage kit is fun, but a responsibility to maintain.
 I can understand why so many composers have opted for a minimalist studio of desk, keyboard, computer, amp., speakers and DAW.
 For me, that relies on the composer or plugin patch providing most things.
 Each piece of hardware I use has a life of its own that participates in the scoring.
-I like to think that, like film actors, those characters bring life, interest and originality to the music I make for films.
+I like to think that, like film actors, those characters bring life, interest and originality to the music I compose for films.